wesen/copper/src/blink.md

 > Awesome, what can I do with these peripherals?

 All sort of things!
 There are several different types of peripherals, each one provides a different functionality.
-Microcontrollers manufacturers call them by different names even if the provide the same functionality though.
+Microcontrollers manufacturers call them by different names even if they provide the same functionality though.
 Here are some of the most common ones (using STM32 naming convention):

 - `GPIO`.
 General Purpose Input/Output.
 Can be used to turn on/off external devices (e.g. a motor, a